sigoden/dynimgen/README.md

 1. Extract path and variables from the request
 2. Pass variables to template engine to generate a svg
 3. Render the svg to a png then response

-## Advantages

-### Server-side rendering advantages

-- No browser compatibility, platform compatibility and other issues
-- Code reusability is high, and the poster generation service of h5, applet, and app can be used.
-- Can be updated in a timely and convenient manner

-### SVG Template Advantages

-- Export SVG directly from design software such as PS/AI
-- No need to reproduce the implementation with html/canvas/dsl
-- Lossless restoration of the design draft without losing any details
-- Free use of font styles

-### RUST Advantage

-- High performance, high concurrency
-- Single executable program, cross-platform, easy to deploy

 ## Install